-Point Reyes National Seashore will host a couple events in recognition of National Public Lands Day 2015.
-The public is invited to join us on Sunday, September 27 for a Habitat Restoration Project workday.
-Additionally, we will offer the opportunity to experience tule elk during the rut (mating season) with our volunteer Tule Elk Docents on both Saturday and Sunday, September 26 and 27.
+Point Reyes National Seashore will be hosting a couple volunteer events in recognition of National Public Lands Day 2017 on Sunday, September 24.
+The public is invited to join us for a Habitat Restoration Project workday at Tomales Point or a Yoga and Dune Restoration workday near Abbotts Lagoon.
+Additionally, we will offer the opportunity to Experience Tule Elk during the rut (mating season) with our volunteer Tule Elk Docents on both Saturday, September 23 and Sunday, September 24.
 Ranger-led programs will also be offered at 1:30 pm both days at the Bear Valley Visitor Center.

 National Public Lands Day (usually observed on the fourth Saturday of September) is an annual event designed to encourage people to get outside and visit places such as Point Reyes National Seashore.
 National Public Lands Day is also a national volunteer effort to encourage folks to give back to the very lands we use to hike, bike, swim, explore, picnic, or just relax.
 It is the nation's largest hands-on volunteer effort to improve and enhance the public lands!